Veligero Octopus

 Veligero Octopus, Octopus veligero.
 Underwater photographs taken in Zihuatanejo Bay, Guerrero, March 2018.
 Photographs courtesy of Ron Woheau, Zihuatanejo, Guerrero.

 Morphology: The Veligero Octopus is typically rugose in texture and mottled red-brown, with metallic gold and silver around the eyes and head.
-However, the dorsal color can vary from iridescent green, white, black, and purple.
+However, the dorsal color can vary from iridescent green to white, black, or purple.
 They have large, plumelike gills, with approximately 30 to 34 lamellae per gill.
 The arms are less than three times the body length, and webbed to the tip.
 The dorsal mantle length is 5.0 cm (2.0 inches) to 7.0 cm (2.75 inches) and the total body length including the longest arm is 36 cm (14 inches) to 46 cm (18 inches).
+The Veligero Octopus is distinguished from Verill’s Two-spot Octopus, Octopus bimaculatus, by its distinct orange funnel and the rosy underside of its arms, which boast large, white suckers.
+The Veligero Octopus also has shorter arms which are webbed to the tip.

 Diet: The diet of the Veligero Octopus consists of bivalves, small crabs, cup-and-saucer limpets, and snails.